Ibex Valley, Yukon

 Ibex Valley is a hamlet in Canada's Yukon.
 The hamlet is considered a local advisory area with an advisory council providing local government.
-Its population in 2001 according to the Canada 2001 Census was 315.
+Its population, according to the 2021 Canadian Census, was 523.

 Geography

 Ibex Valley comprises residential areas along the Alaska Highway immediately outside the Whitehorse city limits as far as approximately historical mile 945, as well as a small number of sideroads, including a five-mile loop of the original Alaska Highway alignment from Mile 929 to 934.
 The hamlet is part of the Whitehorse Census Agglomeration.